zandaqo/compago/README.md

 ### Two-Way Data Binding

-We often have to take values from DOM elements (e.g. input fields) and update with them our UI or domain states.
+We often have to take values from DOM elements (e.g. input fields) and update our UI or domain states with them.
 To simplify the process, Compago offers the `bond` directive.
-The directive offers a declarative way to define an event listener that upon being triggered takes a specified value from its DOM element, optionally validates and parses it, and sets it on desired object.
+The directive provides a declarative way to define an event listener that (upon being triggered) takes the specified value from its DOM element, optionally validates and parses it, and sets it on desired object, be it the element itself or a domain state object.

 ```ts
 class CommentElement extends LitElement {